 Have you ever lived with something because you didn’t know how to make it different?
 Or you hated it but haven’t yet found the time to do something about it?
-I’ve done that with our hallway boob light.
-I decided it was time for a Boob Light Makeover.
+That’s how it’s been with our hallway light.
+It’s time for a DIY Boob Light Makeover.

 I’ve wanted to do a ceiling light makeover on the hallway light for as long as we’ve lived here.
 It just kept getting pushed off by more important projects.

 I never had the budget to spend on the type of light I really wanted.
 Plus, the hall closet door opens right underneath; finding a stylish light that fit the requirements was going to be hard.

 Here is our so unimpressive boob light, rusty spots and all.